It all depends on who and what you ask.

 850 meters across the lake to San Pablo de Tiquina.
 Our van, that would meet us there, rode on a sturdier ferry.

-It might have been Puma but probably wasn’t a watery Punku
+It might have been Puma but probably wasn’t a watery Punku.

-In the previous post I wrote about the ruins at Puma Punku and how it’s sometimes claimed that it was a port on Lake Titikaka that served as a doorway to the settlement at Tiwanku.
+In the previous post I wrote about the ruins at Puma Punku and how it’s sometimes claimed that it was a port on Lake Titikaka that served as a doorway to the settlement at Tiwanaku.
 In that post I mentioned some of the practical considerations that would have made that unlikely and promised I’d also discuss some geographic and hydrological problems with that interpretation.
 And I try to keep my promises.

 Let’s begin with one of the geographical features of the lake that would belie the possibility that it once stretched as far as Tiwanaku.
 Lake Titikaka is a tectonic lake.
 In other words, earthquakes in the area created a basin that over time filled with water from melting glaciers or river flow.
 It’s not likely that the tectonic forces that created the lake could, over even a millennium or two or three, act enough to generate such a significant size reduction particularly without leaving traces of such cataclysmic events.
+And such traces are nowhere to be found.

 (Those of us in the Northern Hemisphere are familiar with glaciated lakes where the advance and retreat of glaciers carves the basin that water then fills.
 Lakes can also form in the calderas of dormant volcanoes {think of the astonishing Crater Lake in Oregon}, by landslides or mudslides that create natural dams blocking a river’s flow, and, of course, there are human made dams that create lakes like every lake in my home state of Maryland that is home to no natural lakes.)

-The paleohydrology of Lake Titikaka has been extensively studied because the sediment at the lake’s bottom has been accumulating since the last ice age or roughly for 25,000 years.
-Over the past 4,000 years, drought has caused its water level to drop by as much as 20 meters while the most overflow the lake has seen is seven meters which would still leave its shore many kilometers distant from Tiwanku and Puma Punku.
+The paleohydrology of Lake Titikaka has been extensively studied because the sediment at the lake’s bottom has been accumulating since the last ice age or for roughly 25,000 years.
+Over the past 4,000 years, drought has caused its water level to drop by as much as 20 meters while the most overflow the lake has seen is seven meters which would still leave its shore many kilometers distant from Tiwanaku and Puma Punku.

 Thus, all the evidence demonstrates that Lake Titikaka and Puma Punku have never been in even close proximity to one another and no evidence exists to the contrary.
 In this instance, I’m not particularly willing to suggest you to take it as you will.